 Rep. Chu currently serves on the House Judiciary Committee, where she is a member of the Subcommittees on Intellectual Property and the Internet as well as Crime, Terrorism, Homeland Security and Investigations.

 She also serves on the House Small Business Committee, which has oversight of the Small Business Administration.
 Rep. Chu is the Ranking Member on the Subcommittee on Economic Growth, Tax and Capital Access.
-She is also a member of the Subcommittees on Contracting and Workforce as well as Investigations, Oversight and Regulations.
+She is also a member of the Subcommittees on Contracting and Workforce as well as the Subcommittee on Health and Technology.

 In 2011, Chu was elected Chair of the Congressional Asian Pacific American Caucus, which advocates for the needs and concerns of the Asian American and Pacific Islander community across the nation.